alpiepho/timers_tn/README.md

 - [skip] declarative layout timers for performance?
 - [skip] TimerButtonCard
 - [skip] Balance logic between timer page an engine

-- change toggle to checkbox
-- finish README
-- QR code
+- [done] QR code
+- [done] finish README

 - wrapup soon
 - 24 timers? eliminate rows if not used?

-## Known Issues to Fix
+## Known Issues to Fix and TODO
 - timer setting is in ms
 - reset on init
 - sound does not work as PWA
 - record tone as sound instead of boing?
 - chose sounds?
 - change all startMs doesn't live change all settings
+- toggles slow, change to checkbox
+- settings for color percent